RichardDooling/Entertainment_Law/Deal_Obligations/Deal_Obligations.md

 Instead they receive a tentative draft from authors who sound uncertain about how to proceed.
 How much to put in?
 How much to leave out?
 This is dealing from weakness.
 Remember, the first piece of advice
 (also sometimes the hardest piece of advice) you can give your client?
-FINISH THE BOOK!
+Finish the book!

 It’s similar in one respect to the [*Elvin v.
 Aretha Franklin*](https://github.com/RichardDooling/Entertainment_Law/blob/master/Dealmaking/Dealmaking.md#elvin-associates-v-aretha-franklin) case, namely,